SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  2. (4)[Unconfirmed] Community Made Items ->
 Simply put, Items you can find now in the vehicles tab and clothing, hair, weapons etc, some of these will be made by the community.
 Rather than having thousands of items pouring in, the community will make a pol, voting their favourite 5-10 items of the week/month/whatever period of time via screenshots on the forum, and they will added to the game.
-To prevent legal issues, they will either only be available by in game cash (not gold), with official TW items being sold in gold, or TW devs will take a 50% tax (or whatever is agreed) from the item (100 gold hair, 50 goes back to devs, 50 to player).
+Other than very few items which could be availale in ingame cash, the rest will still cost gold, giving the creator of item a select amount of the profit, another amount going back to the devs.
 There are many examples of this model being extremely profitable and encouraging creativity in the community, as seen in CS:GO where majority of the guns you buy in cases, are community made, or SecondLife, where 99% of the content is community made.